myphysicslab/myphysicslab/README.md

     from that github page, or use
     `git clone https://github.com/myphysicslab/myphysicslab.git`

-2. Copy the file `sampleConfig.mk` to `myConfig.mk` and edit `myConfig.mk` to
-    specify location of Closure Compiler in the `CLOSURE_COMPILER` variable.

-3. Create a **symbolic link** to `closure-library` in the directory that has the `makefile`.
-Example of how to create the symbolic link:

-        $ ln -s ../closure-library/closure/ closure-library

-4. Execute `make` at the command line.
+2. Execute `tsc` at the command line, this will compile all the typescript `.ts` files to become JavaScript `.js` files in the `build` directory.
 (Set your directory to where the `makefile` is).

+3. Execute `make` at the command line.
+(Set your directory to where the `makefile` is).
-    This will compile all applications and tests in all language versions (using the default option `COMPILE_LEVEL=simple`).
+    This will create `.html` files for all applications and tests in all language versions.
 Execute `make help` to see available options.

 5. Open the file `/build/index-en.html` with a browser.
 This has links to all the files that were built.